 Santa Maria del Mar Gothic Church

-Santa Maria del Mar was built between the years 1329 – 1389.
+Santa Maria del Mar was built between the years 1329-1389.
 But the building dates back to the year 998.
 The first stone was laid by King Alfonso IV of Aragon on March 25 of 1329.
 This stone is marked on a front plate in both Catalan and Latin.
 The main architects were Berenguer de Montagut and Ramon Despouy.
-The Church was build during the peak of medieval Catalan Culture.
-The Church had to endure a lot of things, like the fire in 1379 and the earthquake in 1428.
+The Church was built during the peak of medieval Catalan culture.
+The Church had to endure a lot of incidents, like a fire in 1379 and an earthquake in 1428.
 And let’s not forget the Spanish civil war.
 The Church was renovated to its old glory in 1967.

 During the construction of the Church all the guilds of the La Ribera were involved.
 The walls, the side chapels, and the facades were finished by 1350.
 Because of the events that happened during the construction the final stone was laid on August 15 of 1384.
-The Church has a very simple map, which made it easier to construct.
+The Church has a very simple map, which made it easier to construct it.
 The side aisles are just as high as the midships bays, which makes the Church look like a big hall.
-The aesthetic highlight id the outer wreath of pillars in the apse, that filter the sunlight into an otherworldly light.
+The aesthetic highlights the outer wreath of pillars in the apse, that filter the sunlight into an otherworldly light.

 We mentioned before that the feeling you get inside the Church is totally different from looking at it from the outside.
 The inside of the Church has a lot of space and light.
 This is because the simple ribbed vaults are supported by slender Octagonal columns.
-And also there is a lot of natural light coming through the high windows.
+And there is also a lot of natural light coming through the high windows.
 There isn’t a lot of imagery inside the Church.
 Which is in contrast with a lot of other Gothic Churches in Barcelona.
-There was actually a lot of imagery in the Church but a lot of pieces were ruined in the fire of 1936.
+There was actually a lot of imagery in the Church but most of it was ruined by a fire in 1936.
 The spacing between the columns is the widest of any Gothic Church in Europe, they are forty-three feet apart.

 La Ribera is one of the areas of Ciutat Vella.
-Santa Maria del Mar isn’t the only building that dates from Medieval times, a lot of the other building in La Ribera also date from that time.
-There are a lot of well-known museums in this area: The Picasso Museum, the Textile museum, and the d’art Precolombí Barbier-Mueller museum.
+Santa Maria del Mar isn’t the only building that dates from Medieval times, many other building in La Ribera also date from that time.
+There are several well-known museums in this area: The Picasso Museum, the Textile museum, and the D’art Precolombí Barbier-Mueller museum.
 The most touristic and trendy area of La Ribera is the lower section.
 This section is just bellow Carrer de la Princesa and leading up to Barceloneta.
 This area is also known as El Born.
-The most Northern part of La Ribera is the opposite. this area isn’t visited by a lot of tourists even though it is between Arc de Triomf and Via Laietana.
-The area is being renovated so maybe in a few years it is the new hot area in Barcelona.
+The most Northern part of La Ribera is the opposite.
+This area isn’t visited by a lot of tourists even though it is between Arc de Triomf and Via Laietana.
+The area is being renovated, so maybe in a few years it will be the new popular area in Barcelona.